alexdeplov/alexdeplov.github.io/content/posts/blog/2024/how-to-shake-up-zero-downloads-on-app-store.md

 * During the promotion period, your app will be excluded from the paid category.
 * Some users don't see value in free apps and reviews may not be positive enough.

+### The hidden cost of free

+People who downloaded apps for free were willing to give more negative reviews compared to people who actually bought the app.
+My theory is that paid users are thinking before they buy, so they are trying to answer a question on "why" they actually wanted this app.
+Free users was on a hype of a blog, seeing that an expensive app become free, they get it not because they need it, so their meaning to use the app was low.